 Too many hot takes?
 While the world hunkers down into self-quarantine during the widespread coronavirus outbreak, some celebrities have used their extra free time to share controversial opinions about the global pandemic.

 “Yeah, ’til July sounds like a bunch of bulls–t.
-I’m sorry,” the Spring Breakers star said during a live Q&A via Instagram on March 16.
+I’m sorry,” the Spring Breakers star said during a live Q&A via Instagram in March 2020.
 “It’s a virus, I get it.
 I respect it.
 But at the same time, like, even if everybody gets it … yeah, people are gonna die.
 Which is terrible but, like, inevitable?”

 Hudgens later apologized for her remarks, noting that it’s been “a crazy time” for everyone.

-“Yesterday, I did an Instagram Live and I realize today that some of my comments are being taken out of context,” she said via her Instagram Story on March 17.
+“Yesterday, I did an Instagram Live and I realize today that some of my comments are being taken out of context,” she said via her Instagram Story the following day.
 “It’s a crazy time, it’s a crazy, crazy time and I am at home and in lockdown and that’s what I hope you guys are doing too.
 Yeah I don’t take this situation lightly, by any means.
 I am home. … Stay inside.”

-“#morningtea Just dropped my kids off at gymnastics camp,” the actress wrote via Instagram on March 16.
+“#morningtea Just dropped my kids off at gymnastics camp,” the actress wrote via Instagram in March 2020.
 “They all washed their hands before going in.
 They are playing and laughing. #businessasusual.”

 While some Instagram users urged Lilly to stay home, the actress explained that she is prioritizing her and her family’s freedom.